 Our bylaws provide that the number of directors constituting our board of directors shall be fixed from time to time by the board.
-Our board of directors currently consists of six directors, however our board has determined to increase the number of directors to seven.
-The nominees to be voted on by stockholders at this meeting are Kenneth R. Adams, Carl G. Braunlich, Kathleen M. Caracciolo, Andre M. Hilliou, Lee A. Iacocca, Mark J. Miller and J. Michael Paulson.
+Our board of directors currently consists of seven directors.
+The nominees to be voted on by stockholders at this meeting are Kenneth R. Adams, Carl G. Braunlich, Kathleen M. Caracciolo, Andre M. Hilliou, Lee A. Iacocca, Mark Miller and J. Michael Paulson.